FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

    :header-rows: 1

    * - Type
-     - 描述
+     - Description
    * - i32
-     - Length of value
+     - Length of the value
 ```

 #### getCallData

 **_ Description _**

-Copy the input data of the current transaction to the virtual machine memory, which needs to be allocated in advance to store the transaction input data.。
+Copy the input data of the current transaction to the virtual machine memory, which needs to be allocated in advance to store the transaction input data。

 **_ Parameters _**